A urine sample is used to rule out or diagnose: diabetes, infection, kidney disease, hydration, and urinary tract infection.

 You need to have a full bladder prior to the urine test at least two hours before the medical for the most accurate results.
 Please inform our doctor/nurse if you are taking any medications as it can affect the results of the rest.
 Also if you are having or just had your period as your urine sample may contain small amounts of blood which will prove positive on the test.

-If you’re getting the sample at home, you should have been given a sterile container for urine collection.
-Ask for a new container if you’ve inadvertently touched the inside surface, or the container is broken.
-Wash your hands properly before collecting the urine sample.
-Don’t forget to label the container with the time and date of collection, your full name, and birth date.
+Wash your hands thoroughly prior to collecting the sample in the sterile container provided.
+Ask for a new container if you have inadvertently touched the inside surface.
+Our nurse will label the container with the time and date of collection, with your full name, and date of birth.

 If you are using a micro-urine preparation kit, make sure to clean your genital area properly before collecting the sample.
 Start collecting the urine into the container mid-stream.
 Don’t touch the inside surface of the container.
 There’s no need to fill it to the brim.
-After getting the sample, finish passing your urine into the toilet.
-Screw down the container’s lid and put it in a biohazard bag.
-If you can’t deliver the sample to the lab within an hour, you should refrigerate it.
-Call your referring doctor or the collection center if you have questions about collecting a urine sample,
+After getting the sample, finish passing urine into the toilet.
+Screw down the container’s lid and put it in a biohazard bag which will be given to you by the nurse.

 Suite 2, 117a Harley Street, London W1G 6AT